OVERVIEW

 Deducting state income taxes

 If you are one of the many taxpayers who pay state income tax, the IRS allows you to claim a deduction on your federal tax return for them.
-A deduction for state income tax is only available if you are eligible to itemize deductions on your federal return.
+A deduction for state income tax is only available if you itemize deductions on your federal return.

-Eligibility to itemize your deductions requires your total annual deductible expenses, including your state income tax expense, to be greater than the standard deduction amount for your filing status.
-In 2017 for example, a single taxpayer can claim a standard deduction of $6,350.
-Therefore, if you pay more than $6,350 in state income tax, then you are eligible to itemize.
-If not, then you must have other deductible expenses in addition to state income taxes that total at least $6,351.
+To determine if you should itemize your deductions, you total up your annual deductible expenses, including your state income tax expense, to be greater than the Standard Deduction amount for your filing status.
+In 2024 for example, a single taxpayer can claim a Standard Deduction of $14,600.
+Therefore, if you pay more than $14,600 in state income tax and other itemized deductions, then you might want to itemize your deductions.
+If not, then you would likely be better off taking the Standard Deduction.